Meet the Animals

 Winnifred & Tabitha

-Winnifred & Tabitha were found in a park by one of my neighbors.
-All of the local shelters and rescues were full and couldn't take them in.
-I tried to find them a home myself and was unsuccessful.
-They are now part of the herd.
+Winnifred & Tabitha were found abandoned in a local park by a good Samaritan.
+All of the local shelters and rescues were full and couldn't take them in, so they found their way to me.
+They are now living out their senior years as a part of the sanctuary herd.

 -